Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Well Posedness of the Optimization Problem

 Here $\Abound(t)$, $\Bbound(t)$ and $\Cbound(t)$ are functions in $t\in[0,T]$ taking values in $\mathbb R^{{\nAktien}\times {\nAktien}}$, $\mathbb R^{\nAktien}$ and $\mathbb R$, respectively, satisfying the following system of ODEs

-\end{lemma} \begin{proof} The proof is given in Appendix \ref{proof_lemma_Helplemma_Psi_Expect}. \end{proof} Note that equation \eqref{A_bound} is a Riccati equation for symmetric matrix-valued function $\Abound$ while equation \eqref{B_bound} is a system of $d$ linear differential equations whose solution $\Bbound$ is obtained given $\Abound$.
-Finally given $\Abound$ and $\Bbound$ the scalar function $\Cbound$ is obtained by integrating the right hand side of \eqref{C_bound}.
+\end{lemma} Note that equation \eqref{A_bound} is a Riccati equation for the symmetric matrix-valued function $\Abound$, while equation \eqref{B_bound} is a system of $d$ linear differential equations whose solution $\Bbound$ is obtained given $\Abound$.
+Finally, given $\Abound$ and $\Bbound$ the scalar function $\Cbound$ is obtained by integrating the right hand side of \eqref{C_bound}.